tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 I did try specifically [instapaper.com](https://instapaper.com), and it appears it was working just fine.
 Whatever is not working should be brought as an issue.

-I personally use more than the default filter lists, and I barely have to whitelist any site, so I am rather skeptical at the claims of "constantly having to whitelist".
+I personally use [more than the default filter lists](https://github.com/gorhill/uBlock/wiki/Filter-lists:-gorhill), and I barely have to whitelist any site, so I am rather skeptical at the claims of _"constantly having to whitelist"_.

 ***